UPDATED NOVEMBER 2025

 Concern Four: AI algorithms may prioritize popular trends over originality and diversity.

-I’ll be honest, I don’t get this concern considering the number of self-published romance authors who write to market (writing trends).
+I’ll be honest, I don’t understand this concern considering the number of self-published romance authors who write to market (writing to trends).
 Even traditional publishers are always looking for same, but different.

 Concern Five: Plagiarism and copyright infringement may become more prevalent with AI-generated content.